mendix/docs/content/en/docs/refguide/mobile/best-practices/incremental-synchronization.md

 url: /refguide/mobile/best-practices/incremental-synchronization
 category: Mobile
 weight: 20
-description: "This patterns makes it possible to incrementally sync objects from the server to the device based on changed dates."
+description: "This pattern makes it possible to incrementally sync objects from the server to the device based on changed dates."
 tags: ["mobile", "best practices", "patterns", "offline-first", "synchronization"]
 ---

 ## 1 Introduction

-This patterns makes it possible to incrementally sync objects from the server to the device based on changed dates.
+This pattern makes it possible to incrementally sync objects from the server to the device based on changed dates.

 ## 2 Challenge